astefanutti/camel-kcp/README.md

 EOF
 ```

-Alternatively, you can using the `run` command of the Camel K CLI.
+Alternatively, you can use the `run` command of the Camel K CLI.